4th grade author's purpose worksheets

 Fourth graders identify an author's purpose and point to the evidence for it: the sentence that argues a side, the fact that teaches, or the detail added only for fun.
-They can explain how a persuasive passage differs from an informational one on the same topic.

 The kind of passages you'll get